 Earthing, also known as grounding, is the simple act of consciously connecting our physical bodies in direct contact with the Earth.
-In other words, earthing is making the effort to touch our skin to the soil, sand, water—any conductive surface that is in contact with the earth.
+In other words, earthing is making the effort to touch our skin (our biggest organ by far) to the soil, sand, water—any conductive surface that is in contact with the earth.

-It may sound ridiculously easy, but the reality is that in modern life, many individuals have lost this type of direct, regular contact with the earth.
-In general, today’s “civilized” population wears shoes with rubber soles and live and work indoors, making us quite disconnected from Mother Earth.
-It’s possible for people to go years without directly touching the ground at all, aside from an occasional trip to the beach.
+It may sound ridiculously simple and easy, but the reality is that in modern life, many individuals have lost this type of direct, regular contact with the earth.
+In general, today’s “civilized” population wear shoes with rubber soles and live and work indoors, isolated from the elements, which ends up making us quite disconnected from what many ancient cultures have called Mother Earth.
+It’s possible for people to go years without directly touching the ground at all, aside from an occasional and fleeting trip to the beach.

 Even a hundred years ago, people spent a whole lot more time in contact with the earth, walking and sleeping on the ground without nothing blocking the transfer of electrons.
 As 21st century city dwellers, we’ve largely lost touch with this natural mechanism for getting back to neutral throughout the day and while we sleep at night.
 Nowadays, wearing shoes and walking around in buildings prevents us from discharging the charge we’ve built up into the ground.